anaseto/harmonist/README.md

 *You are small and have good night vision, so you hope the infiltration will go smoothly...*

-TODO: update the rest of the README.md when there is a website for the new game.

 Screenshot and Website
 ----------------------

+TODO: update this section with Harmonist's screenshots and links instead of Boohu's.

 [![Introduction Screeshot](https://download.tuxfamily.org/boohu/screenshot.png)](https://download.tuxfamily.org/boohu/index.html)